zalora/sproxy/README.markdown

 email, checks it against the access rules, and relays the request to the back-end server (if allowed).

+## Logout

+Hitting the endpoint `/oauth2callback/logout` will invalidate the session cookie and session.
+The user will be redirected to `/` after logout.
+The query parameter `state` can be provided to specify an alternate redirect path (the path has to be percent-encoded, e.g. with `urlEncode` from `Network.HTTP.Types.URI`).

 ## Permissions system

 Permissions are stored in a PostgreSQL database.
 See sproxy.sql for details.